ibm-cloud-docs/tg-cli-plugin/transit-gateway-cli.md

 #### Command options
 {: #prefix-filter-create-options}

+- `GATEWAY_ID`
-- **GATEWAY_ID**: ID of the gateway the prefix filter is being applied to.
+ID of the gateway the prefix filter is being applied to.

+- `CONNECTION_ID`
-- **CONNECTION_ID**: ID of the connection the prefix filter is being applied to.
+ID of the connection the prefix filter is being applied to.

+- `--prefix`
-- **--prefix**: Network prefix that the filter will be applied to.
+Network prefix that the filter will be applied to.

+- `--action`
-- **--action**: Action to take on the specified prefix ( permit | deny ).
+Action to take on the specified prefix ( permit | deny ).

+- `--le`
-- **--le**: Optional: Prefix filter will be applied to subnet mask less than or equal to this value.
+Optional: Prefix filter will be applied to subnet mask less than or equal to this value.

+`--ge`
-- **--ge**: Optional: Prefix filter will be applied to subnet mask greater than or equal to this value.
+Optional: Prefix filter will be applied to subnet mask greater than or equal to this value.

+- `--before`
-- **--before**: Optional: Identifier of the prefix filter this filter should be applied before.
+Optional: Identifier of the prefix filter this filter should be applied before.
 If empty, this filter is applied last.

+- `--output`
-- **--output**: Optional: Specify output format; Only 'json' is supported.
+Optional: Specify output format; Only 'json' is supported.

 ##### Examples
 {: #prefix-filter-create-examples}